 Success in the nonprofit world doesn’t always start with a great idea or a stroke of genius.
 Sometimes, as in the case of former Marine Corps spouse Lisa Colella, it’s born of necessity.

 Colella, whose husband, former Marine Corps Staff Sgt.
-Rick Colella, medically retired in 2012, started her nonprofit Healing Household Six after experiencing firsthand in 2013 a gaping hole in what is provided to military caregivers — particularly those who are experiencing domestic violence.
+Rick Colella, medically retired in 2012, started her nonprofit Healing Household 6 after experiencing firsthand in 2013 a gaping hole in what is provided to military caregivers -- particularly those who are experiencing domestic violence.

 Caught in a dead space between what is provided by the Defense Department and help from the Department of Veterans Affairs, there often simply are not services available for spouses and families living with a veteran who has become violent as a result of his injuries, Colella said.

-Among the top help Healing Household Six provides are relocation services, Colella said.
-Since 2013, the organization has helped about 30 families relocate by providing transportation, moving help and job, child care and grocery connections in their new locations.
+Among the top help that Healing Household 6 provides are relocation services, Colella said.
+Since 2013, the organization has helped about 30 families relocate by providing transportation, moving help and job, child-care and grocery connections in their new locations.

-Colella said her time as a Marine Corps spouse taught her the importance of sticking up for those hurting around her, a key facet of what Healing Household Six now does.
+Colella said her time as a Marine Corps spouse taught her the importance of sticking up for those hurting around her, a key facet of what Healing Household 6 now does.

 “We know this sucks, and we’re not going to judge each other for it.
 We make our own solutions to problems that other people don’t.”